hypercube1024/firefly/_docs/http-server-and-client.md

 - Creating application context
 - I/O, string, json, thread ... utilities

-It uses fluent style API to help you to build complex application.
+It uses fluent style API to help you to build a complex application.

 Chaining calls like this allows you to write code that’s a little bit less verbose.
 Of course, if you don’t like the fluent approach we don’t force you to do it that way, you can happily ignore it if you prefer and write your code using object-oriented (OO) style API.
 The following sections explain how to use them.